It’s important your accommodation at Derwen is a proper home from home. So we make sure our houses are modern, spacious, comfortable and welcoming.

 Bit by bit, as your skills progress, you’ll move to houses where you have more opportunities to do more of these everyday tasks yourself.

-Students are encouraged to have responsibility for their own cleaning, shopping, cooking and general living skills, of course, staff are never far away.
+As a student at Derwen College you are encouraged to have responsibility for your own cleaning, shopping, cooking and general living skills.
+Of course, staff are never far away.
 You’ll be living as independently as possible but there’ll always be advice, encouragement and the appropriate amount of support for your needs.

 The skills you learn at college will help you be as independent as you can be and prepare you for the next stage in your life when you return to live within your own home community.